bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/5_arrays_and_slices.md

 Slices behave like arrays, because under the hood they are just a reference to an array, array enclosed in a Vec or a String etc.,

+Looking up for an element or mutating an element at an index of a slice/array/vec works very similar to how these structures are used in common programming languages like c, java, javascript, python etc.,